BeppiMenozzi/ArcPageIndicator/README.md

 # ArcPageIndicator
-A fully customizable super-easy Page Indicator, with stunning animations and original graphics, for Android.
+A fully customizable super-easy Page Indicator, with stunning animations and very original and discreet graphics, for Android.
 Needs a very small screen, perfect when many pages need to be shown and reached in a small time.
 <br>
 Bored of the usual small points or little labels?
 Try this elevator-like elegant and original page indicator!